 At CLHbid.com, we only act for the Seller, and our sole goal is to maximize value for the Seller.
 We know from experience when dealing with multiple parcels that the ‘en bloc’ aspect can bring significant added value.
 At CLHbid.com, we treat all bidders equally; however, in the end, it is not our mandate to ensure every high bidder gets the parcel they wanted.
 Our paramount objective is to see our Seller net the highest return possible.

 At CLHbid.com, we understand that retiring farmers often enjoy retaining ownership and being able to engage with the renter of their land.
 At CLHbid.com we respect those positive relationships between the owner and renter.
 A ROFR (the ability of the renter to match any offer) is not needed with CLHbid.com however, as the tenant is fully aware of the pending sale and can freely bid with the other bidders.
-On the contrary, if granted a ROFR tends to severely negatively affect the value the owner receives in the end.
+On the contrary, if granted a ROFR this tends to have a severe negative affect on the value the owner receives in the end.
 Most interested bidders don’t even apply to get financing, let alone bid, if they cannot realistically see buying the land in the end.

 We don’t ‘show property’ as conventional realtors do.
 For the most part, we leave it to our videography and still photography to showcase property up for auction.
 We have had several buyers actually buy without viewing the property in person.
-If a farm or ranch has a residence or outbuildings we have a certain time set aside for an open house.
+If a farm or ranch has a residence or outbuildings we have a certain time set aside for registered bidders to view by appointment.
 The owner is present at the open house, as they know about any improvements and can more accurately explain the property.

 There are existing auction platforms out there such as the ‘Iowa Auction’ that stop bidding after all individual parcels have received high bids.
 Then for round #2 of the auction they allow past as well as new bidders to ‘up the ante’ by bidding on the entire farm or ranch with a reserve bid set at the aggregate price just bid on all individual parcels in round #1.

-At CLHbid.com you as bidder only need to be high on a certain number (always less than 50%) of parcels in order to have a chance to acquire the entire farm or ranch whereas at national Auction firms you generally have to be high on 100% of the parcels in order acquire the entire ranch or farm.
+At CLHbid.com, you as bidder only need to be high on a certain number (generally less than 50%) of parcels in order to have a chance to acquire the entire farm or ranch, whereas at national Auction firms you generally have to be high on 100% of the parcels in order acquire the entire ranch or farm.

 Bidders have no knowledge of the identity of other bidders.
 Likewise, the Seller during the sale is not privy to who may be bidding or how many parcels someone may be ‘high on’.
 At CLHbid.com we set out to create a platform for the selling or leasing of agricultural land that was honest, fully transparent and offered no opportunity for bids to be shopped by the Seller.
 This is especially important wherein the Seller has final approval.

 At CLHbid.com we have put safeguards in place in our CLHbid.com contract with our Seller to ensure the Seller deals only with the high bidder at the conclusion of bidding.
-During the timed auction, itself all back-end information is locked down including who is bidding or who is registered to bid.
-At the conclusion of the bidding the Seller is privy only to the names of the high bidders on each parcel.
+During the timed auction itself, all back-end information is locked down including who is bidding or who is registered to bid.
+At the conclusion of the bidding, the Seller is privy only to the name of the high bidder on each parcel.

 This is really no different than in the tendering process wherein Tenders stipulate “any and all tenders will not necessarily be accepted”.
 One issue with tendering is the cost to put a tender in the paper is nominal and there is always a risk of the Seller perhaps just feeling out the market or wanting to know the names of the parties interested.

-At CLHbid.com a Seller is under contract and incurs significant marketing costs in the event the Seller fails to accept the high bid(s).
-In addition, the contract references trigger values indicating when the right of the Seller to refuse a sale is taken away by CLHbid.com.
+CLHbid.com incurs significant marketing costs in the event the Seller fails to accept the high bid(s).
+The Seller is under contract with CLHbid.com and the contract references trigger values indicating when the right of the Seller to refuse a sale is taken away.